-ULT 15 Therefore, I am terrified in his presence; when I think about him, I am afraid of him.
-For God has made my heart weak; the Almighty has terrified me These two lines mean basically the same thing and emphasize that Job is very afraid of God.
-(See: Parallelism) ULT 16 For God has made my heart weak; the Almighty has terrified me. made my heart weak A person whose heart is weak is a person who is timid or fearful.
-Alternate translation: "made me afraid" (See: Idiom) I have not been brought to an end by darkness This can be stated in active form.
+For God has made my heart weak; the Almighty has terrified me

+These two lines mean basically the same thing and emphasize that Job is very afraid of God.
+(See: Parallelism (p.
+1199)) (See: Parallelism (p.1199))

+made my heart weak

+A person whose heart is weak is a person who is timid or fearful.
+Alternate translation: "made me afraid" (See: Idiom (p.1174)) (See: Idiom (p.1174))

+I have not been brought to an end by darkness

+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 This could mean: (1) "The thick darkness in front of me has not made me silent" or (2) "Darkness has not stopped me" or "God has stopped me, not the darkness."
+(See: [[rc:///ta/man/translate/figs-explicit]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Assumed Knowledge and Implicit Information (p.
+1130))

+the gloom of my face

+Here Job refers to himself by his "face."
+Alternate translation: "my sadness" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

+Job 24

-(See: Assumed Knowledge and Implicit Information and Active or Passive) ULT 17 I have not been brought to an end by darkness, because of the thick darkness that covers the gloom of my face. the gloom of my face Here Job refers to himself by his "face."
-Alternate translation: "my sadness" (See: Synecdoche) Job 24 Job 24 General Notes Structure and formatting The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
+Job 24 General Notes

+Structure and formatting

+The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 This chapter is Job's response to Eliphaz.
 It is a continuation of the previous chapter.

+Special concepts in this chapter

+Court

-Special concepts in this chapter Court This chapter uses an extended metaphor of a court case to describe Job's "case," which he seeks to bring to Yahweh, who is a judge.
+This chapter uses an extended metaphor of a court case to describe Job's "case," which he seeks to bring to Yahweh, who is a judge.
 Cultures without a legal system will have difficulty translating this chapter.
+(See: Metaphor (p.1186))

+Important figures of speech in this chapter

+Rhetorical questions

-(See: Metaphor) Important figures of speech in this chapter Rhetorical questions Job uses many different rhetorical questions in this chapter in order to try to convince Eliphaz that he is wrong.
+Job uses many different rhetorical questions in this chapter in order to try to convince Eliphaz that he is wrong.
 These questions help to build Job's argument.
+(See: Rhetorical Question (p.1216))

+Connecting Statement:

-(See: Rhetorical Question) Connecting Statement:
+Connecting Statement:

+Job continues speaking.

 Why are times for judging wicked people not set by the Almighty?
-ULT 1 Why are times for judging wicked people not set by the Almighty?
-Why do not those who are faithful to God see his days of judgment come?
 Job uses this question to express his frustration that God has not judged evil.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "I do not understand why God does not set a time when he will judge wicked people."
-(See: Rhetorical Question and Active or Passive) Why do not those who are faithful to God see his days of judgment come?
+(See: [[rc:///ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Rhetorical Question (p.1216)) Why do not those who are faithful to God see his days of judgment come?
 Job uses this question to express his frustration that the righteous have not seen God judge evil.
 Alternate translation: "It seems that those who obey him never get to see him judge the wicked." or "God should show the day he will judge the wicked to those who know him."
-(See: Rhetorical Question) Connecting Statement:
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) Connecting Statement: Connecting Statement: Job continues speaking.